kscout/chat-bot-training-data/README.md

 In order to access the ChatBot Training Data, you need to be logged in to the cluster from your terminal.

-To access the API on local machine, Start thr proxy to the cluster, use command:
+To access the API on local machine, Start the proxy to the cluster, use command:
 ```
 make proxy
 ```